Jeremy Gardiner

 Jeremy Gardiner (born 26 April 1957) is a contemporary landscape painter who has been based in the United Kingdom and the United States.
 His work has been featured in books.
 It has also been reviewed in The Boston Globe, Miami Herald, The New York Times, and British newspapers including The Guardian and The Observer.
+He is represented by the Portland Gallery in London.

 Early life and education

 Jeremy Gardiner was born in Münster, Germany.
 He was educated at Newcastle University, UK (BA Hons in Fine Art, 1975–79) and the Royal College of Art in London (MA in Painting, 1980–83), where he was awarded a John Minton Scholarship.

 Work themes

-Gardiner seeks to capture the genius loci or a sense of place, with his artworks having been compared with those of Paul Nash and Graham Sutherland.
+Gardiner seeks to capture the environmental processes that shape the surface of the earth and his vision of landscape reflects the genius loci or sense of place of his subjects.
+His artworks have been compared with those of Paul Nash and Graham Sutherland.
 His paintings are the product of a long engagement with coastal landscapes in Britain.
 He has continued the approach to landscapes of 20th-century St Ives modernist artists such as Peter Lanyon, Ben Nicholson, and John Tunnard.
 Gardiner's landscape subjects have included locations from the Jurassic Coast, especially in Dorset, and the coastline of Cornwall, in southern England.

 Jeremy Gardiner's work Purbeck Light Years used hybrid techniques combining computer animation, painting and drawing, and immersive virtual reality.
 Gardiner also worked on a project Light Years Coast, a virtual recreation of the Jurassic Coast in Dorset.